 If you manage to get your hands on a story that you can read and listen to at the same time, it means some very big things for your learning.

-First of all, any word you can’t recognize from hearing is there for you to look up in a dictionary, which gives you the opportunity to understand 100% of the words you listen to.
-This is something you can never achieve without seeing an exact textual equivalent to your listening material.
+First of all, you can look up any word in writing that you didn’t recognize in hearing.
+This gives you the opportunity to understand 100% of the words you listen to.

 How to Find Quality Japanese Audiobooks Online

-But even better than YouTube audiobooks are those that are shared on dedicated audiobook websites.
-The number one place for such recordings of Japanese literature is 青空朗読 (あおぞらろうどく — Aozora Rōdoku), which has free recordings of public-domain texts that are available in text-only versions on Aozora Bunko.
-The narrators are all top-notch, and there are even EPUB versions of some books where the text is highlighted as it’s being read aloud—a great feature to help you follow the speech in real time.
+The number one place for recordings of Japanese literature is 青空朗読 (あおぞらろうどく — Aozora Rōdoku), which has free recordings of public-domain texts that are available in text-only versions on Aozora Bunko.

 Another website with superb and free Japanese audiobooks is LibriVox, which is especially useful for finding longer, novel-length books.